 Examples of Outbound Marketing

-Examples of outbound marketing would be more traditional ads like TV commercials, radio ads, print ads in magazines or newspapers, and even cold-calling.
+Examples of outbound marketing campaigns would be more traditional ads like TV commercials, radio ads, print ads in magazines or newspapers, direct mail, and even cold-calling.
 These are all examples of marketing messages that are pushed out to a wide audience in the hopes of finding people who might be interested in what you have to say.

 What is Inbound Marketing?

 In contrast, inbound marketing is all about earning the attention of customers and drawing them in with relevant and helpful content.
 Inbound marketing’s focus is on creating valuable content that pulls people in rather than pushing messages out.